frozenpandaman/splatnet2statink/README.md

 $ python splatnet2statink.py [-M [N]] [-r] [-s] [-t]
 ```

-The `-M` flag runs the script in monitoring mode, uploading new battle results as you play games.
+The `-M` flag runs the script in monitoring mode, uploading new battle results as you play matches.
 The script checks for new battles every `N` seconds; if no `N` is provided, the script defaults to 300 (5 minutes).

 The `-r` flag, for use with monitoring mode, checks to see if there are recent battle records present on SplatNet 2 that haven't been uploaded to stat.ink and, if so, uploads them.